Sajibekanti/whm-suite-installer/README.md

 ## Overview

-`install.sh` is a comprehensive bash script designed to automate the installation of a suite of essential tools and software for WHM (WebHost Manager) on AlmaLinux.
+`whm-suite-installer` is a comprehensive bash script designed to automate the installation of a suite of essential tools and software for WHM (WebHost Manager) on AlmaLinux.
 This script simplifies the setup process by installing and configuring WHM/cPanel, LiteSpeed, CloudLinux, Imunify360, JetBackup, and WHMReseller.

 ## Features